Announcement: DQ Labs Live Interactive Online Class details are available here

 The National Aptitude Test in Architecture (NATA), as the name suggests measures the aptitude of an applicant specifically in the field of Architecture.
 NATA measures the aptitude of the applicant for specific field of study, i.e. Architecture.
-The test makes an assessment of drawing and observation skills, sense of proportion, aesthetic sensitivity, Mathematics at 10+2 level and critical thinking that have been acquired by the candidate over the past few years and are related to the specific field of study.
+The test makes an assessment of drawing and observation skills, sense of proportion, aesthetic sensitivity, Mathematics at 10+2 level and critical thinking ability that have been acquired by the candidate over the past few years and are related to the specific field of study.
 But unlike other entrance exams like JEE (paper 2), NATA is an aptitude test and doesn’t guarantee admission to architecture institutes.
 It is an online and offline exam i.e. the aptitude test is conducted online while the drawing test is on a drawing sheet.
 The three hour test is conducted twice from this year i.e., first attempt in the month of April and second attempt in the month of May

-DQ Labs recommend intense practice and knowledge building before attempting the crucial NATA test.
+DQ Labs recommends intense practice and knowledge building before attempting the crucial NATA test.

 And for this, one must possess requisite qualification as listed to the Architects Act, after having undergone the education in accordance with the Council of Architecture (Minimum Standards of Architectural Education) Regulations, 1983.